Matilda Simon, 3rd Baroness Simon of Wythenshawe: Career

+Politics

+Simon joined the Green Party of England and Wales around the year of 2016.
+She stood as a Green candidate in the 2026 Stockport Metropolitan Borough Council election.
+Contesting for a seat in the Bredbury Green & Romiley ward, she came third with 475 votes (10.3%) and was not elected; the seat was eventually won by the Liberal Democrat candidate.

 Peerage

 As Lady Simon was assigned male at birth, later coming out as a transgender woman in 2015, she inherited the Simon barony of Wythenshawe in 2002 after the death of her father, which only passes to the heirs male of the body of the first Baron.
 Her claim to the peerage was approved by the Lord Chancellor, Dominic Raab, in 2022 after she had changed her gender identity.
 According to the Gender Recognition Act 2004, a person changing gender does not affect the descent of any peerage or dignity or title of honour.
 In 2022, she successfully applied to be added to the "Register of Hereditary Peers", the list of "eligible hereditary peers who have indicated their wish to stand in by-elections for the House".
-However, she was removed from that list around May 2023.
+However, she appeared to have been removed from that list around May 2023.

 The Daily Telegraph suggested she could stand in the by-election for the House of Lords in 2023 to replace Lucius Cary, 15th Viscount Falkland, but she did not do so.
 (Cary had been elected to the House as a Liberal Democrat in 1999, but switched to Crossbencher in 2011.
 By convention, he would be replaced by a Liberal Democrat, but peers from any party were allowed to stand for the by-election.)
 Had she succeeded Lord Falkland, she would have been the first transgender woman to join the House of Lords as one of the ninety-two hereditary peers.
 She would have become the first woman with a hereditary peerage to sit in the House of Lords since the retirement of Margaret of Mar, 31st Countess of Mar and the second transgender person in Parliament, after Katie Wallis.